 The song was written by Burt Bacharach, making this his third number 1.
-However, the lyrics came from Bob Hilliard, not Hal David, his most famous collaborator.
+However, the lyrics came from Bob Hilliard, not Hal David, his better-known and more frequent collaborator.
 It had already been a hit in the US for singer-songwriter Gene McDaniels, but he didn’t have the following that Vaughan had in the UK, and his version barely scraped into the top 50.

 Vaughan’s version begins with some rather bawdy-sounding trumpets, sounding like incidental music from a Carry On film.
 Despite the song’s title, the singer’s imposing physique and the bravado behind the performance, Vaughan is anything but a tower of strength in this track.
 He wants to break free from his relationship, and he lists the things he’d like to say, before imagining how she’d respond.
 He sounds not unlike Tom Jones in the way he bellows the vocals, and often that’s something that I’d run a mile from, but in the next section in which the horns turn into a stomp, he cuts loose so much he sounds more like an early soul singer.

 The hits finally did dry up for Frankie Vaughan in 1963.
 He suffered with ill health for many years, nearly dying of peritonitis in 1986, which curtailed his role in a stage version of 42nd Street at London’s Drury Lane.
-Despite his problems, he continued performing until shortly before his death form heart failure in 1999, aged 71.
+Despite his problems, he continued performing until shortly before his death from heart failure on 17 September 1999, aged 71.